 Help preserve lives and donate to provide non-lethal aid to Ukrainian armed services.

-Team DOKO, the acronym for Daughters of Knyahynya Olha, have been delivering strategic non-lethal aid to Ukraine’s most elite defenders since the beginning of the full scale genocidal invasion in February of 2022.
+Team DOKO, the acronym for Daughters of Knyahynya Olha, have been delivering humanitarian and non-lethal aid to Ukraine’s most elite defenders since the beginning of the full scale genocidal invasion in February of 2022.
 Our historic figurehead, the ancient ruler Olha of Kyiv, was renowned for her brilliant military strategies and social innovations.
 Following in the footsteps of our ancestors and Olha, DOKO works to preserve Ukraine, its people, its heritage and its military.

 The founders of DOKO are Daughters of Ukraine.
 We are first generation Ukrainian-Americans raised in the historic & cultural traditions of our predecessors.
 We share a deep, life long activism and commitment to preserving freedom and justice for the people of Ukraine and the world.

+DOKO is a 501(c)3 nonprofit organization.
 All donations are tax-deductible as allowed by law.

-DOKO members understand that the strategic priority for a peace in Ukraine is full investment in its military.
+DOKO members understand that the strategic priority for peace in Ukraine is full investment in its military.
 Without that investment, Ukraine will cease to exist.
 Every branch of Special Forces in Ukraine has recognized our team for unrelenting and effective support.
 DOKO is responsible for funding, purchasing, collecting, shipping and hand-delivering over $150,000 in humanitarian aid to the Ukrainian military since 2022.
 We have shipped weekly and hand delivered high value items personally right into the hands of soldiers fighting in front line units.
 Michael Nigro’s award winning documentary, “Fragments of Ukraine” followed our co-founder as she delivered supplies to units along Ukraine’s 800 km front line in early 2023.
 We invite you to view the documentary video here and more photos of DOKO on the Testimonials page.

 Xenia Cox